skawnain04/AWARE-RG/README.md

 If you use this codebase, please cite:

-**AWARE-RG: Abstraction-Aware Explanation of Resiliency Graphs for Cyber-Physical Systems**
+**AWARE-RG: Abstraction Aware Explanation of Resiliency Graphs for Cyber-Physical Systems**